Merlinaphist/ANNA16/README.md

 # Update Log <a name="updates"></a>

-Please visit [the wiki](https://github.com/Merlinaphist/ANNA16/wiki) to learn about the updates in ANNA16.

-To install the older `v1.0` version, please visit [the v1.0 branch repository](https://github.com/Merlinaphist/ANNA16/tree/v1.0).
+To install the older `v1.0` version or learn about the updates in ANNA16, please visit [the wiki](https://github.com/Merlinaphist/ANNA16/wiki).

 # User Guide <a name="user_guide"></a>